arjunpur/motionperception/motionenergy/0_foundations/README.md

 Each section contains:
 1. An **overview notebook** with explanations, visualizations, and code examples
-2. An **exercises folder** with hands-on tasks to reinforce your understanding
+2. An **exercises notebook** with hands-on tasks to reinforce your understanding

 We recommend:
 - Working through each section in order